Newlywed & renovating: Bedroom planning

 However, if you have followed my journey, you’d be aware that we only lasted in the house a little under a month, swiftly moving back in with my mum.
 (It was the dust that settled on the pillows and my hair drier that broke me.)
 However, this time was very useful.
 In the three weeks we slept in the master room we discovered a number of things about the space.

-You might also like What is wabi-sabi?
+You might also like This is how lockdown has changed our kitchens

 While it is technically the biggest, an old bricked-up fireplace makes the layout pretty awkward – limiting where we can put the bed and storage.
 It also faces the street, which means noise levels – especially on bin day – are very loud.
 Finally, the bedroom is also very much overlooked by our opposite neighbours: not great for when you’re walking around after a shower and forget to close the curtains.
 This didn’t happen, I swear…